hanyuone/hanyuone.live/public/blog/scp_cn_3000_part_3.md

 It's safe to say that our bubble, X0-BA, is the most "brilliant" out there, literally speaking.
 The elders here always say that on the day immatter arrived, they saw the sun high above shatter into ten orbs, swirling around with the immatter that blocked out the sky before crashing down into vast forest on the bubble's west.

 Logically, the story makes no sense - the sun is extremely far away from immatter, and there is no way for it to separate into ten orbs that just so happened to land in our bubble.
 But that is the reality we live in now - no matter what time of day, the forest to the west shines in all directions for miles, with ten pillars of dazzling light flitting about inside.
 Despite this, the orbs don't actually generate that much heat, instead acting like moving searchlights, which you can see from the observatory.
-We don't really know what they are, perhaps nothing more than the physical manifestation of “brightness”.
+We don't really know what they are, perhaps nothing more than the physical manifestation of "brightness".
 I can't provide a better conclusion.

 Regardless of what they really are, the ten "suns" pose a lot of problems.
 The western forest is now sealed off, with ample resources that we can't extract.
 Furthermore, we have reason to believe that the strange, heatless light they emit heavily interferes with semantic stream broadcasts coming from other bubbles.
 We're already experiencing heavy dampening from all the immatter, having these ten extra suns is just adding insult to injury.
 ***